CodePushGo/website/src/content/blog/en/setting-up-capacitor-local-environment.md

 ## Summary

-Here's a quick recap of how an optimized Capacitor environment can improve your development process.
-Setting up your local Capacitor environment the right way speeds up development, streamlines builds, and simplifies updates.
+Here's a quick recap of how an optimized React Native environment can improve your development process.
+Setting up your local React Native environment the right way speeds up development, streamlines builds, and simplifies updates.

 **Key Advantages of Proper Setup**